pemcg/manageiq-automation-howto-guide/chapter16/integrating_with_satellite_6.md

 #### ActivateSatellite

-Our new _ActivateSatellite_ Instance schema can also store some defaults.
+Our new **ActivateSatellite** Instance Schema can also store some defaults.
 In this case we'll create per-Organization Instances, and we'll store the Organization name in the schema:

 ![screenshot](images/screenshot7.png)